 Should You Stay in Buda or Pest?

-Both Buda and Pest have their pros and cons and it can be tough to decide where to stay in Budapest.
+Both Buda and Pest have their pros and cons, and it can be challenging to decide where to stay in Budapest.
 Let’s dive a little deeper and go into more detail about the neighborhoods in Budapest.

 Related Article: The Perfect 3 Days in Budapest